 AAHHH poppers!
-A staple of many gay males sexual lives.
-From the twist of the small cap on the little brown bottle, to the first huff, this has been the stuff of dreams for more than a few generations.
-The rush of blood through the body, making your skin feel sensitive and soft, inside and out.
-Almost euphoric in nature as your inhibitions fall and your heart rate pulses.
-First known to be widely used in the 1960’s, poppers found their claim to fame In the 1970’s.
+A staple of many gay males’ sexual lives.
+From the twist of the small cap on the little brown bottle to the first huff, this has been the stuff of dreams for more than a few generations.
+The rush of blood through the body makes your skin feel sensitive and soft, inside and out.
+Almost euphoric as your inhibitions fall and your heart rate pulses.
+First known to be widely used in the 1960s, poppers found their claim to fame In the 1970s.
 They became so big that even straight people were known to casually use them on the dance floors of famous disco clubs.
-Rumours say that Studio 54, and others, would pipe them into the air conditioners.
-The liquid gold held within these bottles would soon become the scapegoat for the AIDS virus and change views about gay male anal sex forever.
+Rumors say Studio 54 and others would pipe them into the air conditioners.
+The liquid gold in these bottles would soon become the scapegoat for the AIDS virus and change views about gay male anal sex forever.

 What are Poppers?

 To be very clear, this is a generic slang term for a mixture of chemicals that has changed formulations over time and even countries.
 They are substances in the group of chemicals known as alkyl nitrites.
 Originally amyl nitrites were used, and now isopropyl nitrite tends to be more common.
 Poppers are usually sold in small bottles in the form of liquids that produce a vapor that can be inhaled.

 The most common places to find poppers for sale are in local sex shops, “dirty book stores”, leather/fetish stores, and, of course, the Internet.

 Poppers AIDS Controversy

 Poppers have fallen in and out of favor with the American Food and Drug Administration since the early 1960s, making them by prescription only in 1937, until 1960, reversed in 1968, then a year later, 1969, illegal.
 But by then, it was too late.
 Renewed interest and research began once the AIDS epidemic emerged, specifically, Karposi syndrome (KS).